Welcome to Edumir!

 • Properties of electric field lines with diagrams

-In the first four articles on electrostatics, we learned about electric charges, electric charge distributions, electric field and Coulomb’s law of electric force.
-We became to know that the charges of the same sign will go away and opposite charges will come closer due to electrostatic interactions.
-The paths through which the charges move due to the electrostatic force are the electric field lines or electric lines of force.
-In … Read more
+We learned about electric charges, electric charge distributions, electric field and Coulomb’s law of electric force in previous articles.
+Fundamental law of electrostatics tells that the charges of same sign repel and opposite charges attract due to electrostatic interactions.
+The paths through which the charges move due to the electrostatic force are known as electric field lines or electric lines of force.
+In this article, I’m going to discuss the … Read more

-• Intensity of Magnetic Field – formula, definition (1 Tesla)
+• Magnetic Field intensity – formula, definition & concept

 If we bring a bar magnet near another bar magnet then a force acts between the magnets.
 Same poles of magnets repel and opposite poles attract each other.
 This interaction is very similar to electric charges, but not exactly.
 Now question is, what makes this to happen?
 The answer is the magnetic force in magnetic field.
 We already know that an electric charge can produce an electric field around it … Read more